Presidency of Gerald Ford: Accession

 The Republican ticket of President Richard Nixon and Vice President Spiro Agnew won a landslide victory in the 1972 presidential election.
 Nixon's second term was dominated by the Watergate scandal, which stemmed from a Nixon campaign group's attempted burglary of the Democratic National Committee's headquarters and the subsequent cover-up by the Nixon administration.
 Due to a scandal unrelated to Watergate, Vice President Agnew resigned on October 10, 1973.
 Under the terms of the Twenty-fifth Amendment, Nixon nominated Ford as Agnew's replacement.
-Nixon selected Ford, then the House Minority Leader, largely because he was advised that Ford would be the most easily confirmed of the prominent Republican leaders.
+Nixon selected Ford, then the House Minority Leader and representative from Michigan's 5th congressional district, largely because he was advised that Ford would be the most easily confirmed of the prominent Republican leaders.
 Ford was confirmed by overwhelming majorities in both houses of Congress, and he took office as vice president in December 1973.

 In the months after his confirmation as vice president, Ford continued to support Nixon's innocence with regards to Watergate, even as evidence mounted that the Nixon administration had ordered the break-in and subsequently sought to cover it up.
 In July 1974, after the Supreme Court ordered Nixon to turn over recordings of certain meetings he had held as president, the House Judiciary Committee voted to begin impeachment proceedings against Nixon.
 After the tapes became public and clearly showed that Nixon had taken part in the cover-up, Nixon summoned Ford to the Oval Office on August 8, where Nixon informed Ford that he would resign.
 Nixon formally resigned on August 9, making Ford the first President of the United States who had not been elected as either president or vice president.

 Immediately after taking the oath of office in the East Room of the White House, Ford spoke to the assembled audience in a speech broadcast live to the nation.
 Ford noted the peculiarity of his position: "I am acutely aware that you have not elected me as your president by your ballots, and so I ask you to confirm me as your president with your prayers."
 He went on to state: